vidyar/docs-old/_build/html/_sources/yml_configurations/scala.txt

 Test command: If your repository root contains project directory or build.sbt file ,then Scala builder will use sbt ++$SHIPPABLE_SCALA_VERSION test to run your test suite.

-Please refer the Scala-buildsample example for more details.
+Please refer the :ref:`Scala_buildsample` example for more details.